 You can exercise your rights at any time by contacting directly the Bank’s Data Protection Officer by email to firstname.lastname@example.org or by phone on +356 2092 6000.

 You have also the right to raise complaints or concerns about the Bank’s use or processing of your personal information with the body regulating data protection in your country.
 In Malta, this is the Office of the Information and Data Protection Commissioner (details are available at https://idpc.gov.mt/en/Pages/Home.aspx).

 How we keep your personal data secure

-We store your personal information on secure servers that are managed by us and maintained by our service providers.
-Personal information that we store or transmit is protected by security and access controls, including username and password authentication, two-factor authentication, and data encryption where appropriate.
+We store your personal information on secure environments that are managed and maintained by us or by our service providers.
+Personal information that we process, store or transmit is protected by means of technical, security and organisation measures including access controls, including login credential authentication, two-factor authentication, and data encryption where appropriate.